 As a Moderator, you will play a crucial role in setting up and running individual match rooms, and providing students a fruitful, fun, and inclusive space for constructive conversation.
 Moderators set the agenda (case, question, etc.) for each match, keep time, and enforce the NHSEB’s rules.
 As is the case with Judges, no prior or specialized training is necessary to volunteer as a Moderator (though previous Ethics Bowl experience is a plus).

 You can use these resources to prepare for your role as a Moderator at the NCHSEB.
 They include a sample Moderator Script and our 2022-2023 Rules Manual.
-Note that match administration features for this year’s F2F event will be handled by NHSEBOne’s new Companion Mode, on a “bring your own device” basis.
+Match administration features for this year’s event will be handled by NHSEBOne’s new Companion Mode, on a “bring your own device” basis.
 The software experience is now optimized for smartphones, but it may be helpful for moderators in particular to bring along a larger screen such as a tablet or laptop computer.
-You can watch the walkthrough below to learn more about the platform’s moderator interface.
-Additional training resources including a live training session with Parr Center staff will be made available in early 2023.
+You can watch the walkthrough below to learn more about the NHSEBOne’s Moderator interface.
+Additional training resources including a live training session with Parr Center staff will be made available in January 2023.
 Case pairings and questions will be shared with all Moderators confidentially when the competition begins.

 Rules and Resources